prakass1/SimplisticBlogger/README.md

 ## Contact for any information/pull:
 [Subash Prakash](https://github.com/prakass1)

-### Please give a :star:, if this has been useful to you in any ways and allowing to improve it.
+### Give a :star: if this project has been useful to you in any ways.

 ### Acknowledgements:
 1. [bootstrap clean blog](https://startbootstrap.com/theme/clean-blog)